Food Systems for Off-Grid Living

 Not all food production provides meaningful calories.

-In challenging climates, it’s important to distinguish between:
+In challenging climates, it is important to distinguish between foods that supplement and foods that sustain.

 Food systems should be designed around: